 You play as Schwarzenegger’s Terminator (or a pair of them in two-player) and shoot through seven levels based on the film.
 Over half the game takes place in the future, providing some backstory and covering events referenced, but not seen, in the film.
 You’ll fight across future battlefields, into SkyNet, and even shoot apart the malevolent supercomputer piece by piece.
 The last three levels then take place in 1991, as you blast apart Cyberdyne’s office, protect John and Sarah Connor from the T-1000 chasing them with both a helicopter and a tanker truck.
-Finally, you’ll shoot open that tanker to douse the T-1000 with enough liquid nitrogen to freeze him and blast him into a pit of molten steel.
-It hits all the highlights from the film while adding a few of its own, and Terminator 2 fans aren’t likely to be disappointed.
+Finally, you’ll shoot open that tanker to douse the T-1000 with enough liquid nitrogen to freeze him, then blast him into a pit of molten steel.
+It hits all the highlights from the film while adding a few of its own, and fans aren’t likely to be disappointed.

 Second, the infamous third and sixth levels.
 In both you’ll have to defend a vehicle against some kind of threat – endless aerial strafing runs in the third, and a kamikaze T-1000 in the sixth.
 Both are legendary ball-busters.
-The third level relies on you shooting and driving missiles into the flying Hunter-Killers as soon as they appear, since they cannot shoot Connor’s truck while they’re being shot at themselves.
-The main problem here is that you quickly run out of precious gunpower, with no pauses for recharging and no pickups to restore it.
+The third level relies on you shooting and launching missiles into the flying Hunter-Killers as soon as they appear, since they cannot shoot Connor’s truck while they’re being shot at themselves.
+You quickly run out of precious gunpower, with no pauses for recharging and no pickups to restore it.
 You can try and throw down a field of flak with missiles, but if you run out of rockets, death will be your only way of getting more.
 These guys are so merciless with their truck damage, that your windows to fend them off can be measured in half-seconds.

 Audio for this version sounds pretty great, especially in comparison to the Genesis version.
 That one had to create its own music for whatever reason, but on the SNES, the arcade tunes stay.
 The music is noticeably weaker than the booming arcade tracks, however, and some tracks are dropped while others get reused.
 A handful of digitized Schwarzenegger lines make it over as well, though he’s noticeably less chatty than in the arcade.
 Effects make the most complete transition the console, and sound true to the original.
 Gunfire, whirrs and clomps of Endoskeletons, and especially the explosions, all sell the experience well.